 Want to do something good for camp?
 Here’s how!

-The YMCA makes camperships available to children from deserving low-income families, enabling them to benefit from a week at Camp Reed.
-These camperships reach children whose parents could not otherwise afford to send their child to camp.
+The YMCA makes camper scholarships available to children from low-income families, enabling them to benefit from a week at Camp Reed.
+These scholarships reach children whose families could not otherwise afford to send their child to camp.

 Make A Donation Today